What Is Chronic Idiopathic Constipation?

 What is chronic idiopathic constipation?

-The ICD-10 code for chronic idiopathic constipation is K59.00.
+The ICD-10 associated with chronic idiopathic constipation is K59.00.

-What are common symptoms of chronic idiopathic constipation?
+What are typical signs of permanent idiopathic constipation?

-Signs include fewer than three bowel movements per week, hard or lumpy stools, straining, bloating, and a sensation of blockage or incomplete emptying.
+Other signs encompass inadequate less than three bowel movements per week, hard or lumpy bowel movements, straining, bloating and feeling of obstruction or incompleteness of bowel emptying.

 How soon can I expect relief?